 LauderAle: Local Brews

 This small batch, electric-fired brewery — founded by Fort Lauderdale natives in 2013 — was the first nano brewery in southeast Florida.
 The establishment quickly made its mark, taking home a gold medal at the 2016 Best Florida Beer Championships and a silver medal at the 2017 event.

-Choose from more than 30 beers on tap, including, cream ales, Belgian tripels, fruit beers, porters, märzens, English milds, German altbiers, Russian imperials, Berliner weisses and more.
-LauderAle’s taproom, with its reclaimed wood and recycled materials, hosts a variety of events from yoga, brunch, and full moon parties to live music of all genres.
+Choose from more than 30 beers on tap, including cream ales, Belgian tripels, fruit beers, porters, märzens, English milds, German altbiers, Russian imperials, Berliner weisses and more.
+LauderAle’s taproom, with its reclaimed wood and recycled materials, hosts events from yoga, brunch, and full-moon parties to live music of all genres.
 Tasting and tours available.

 Like most first-flight cities, Fort Lauderdale houses a dynamic arts center.
-Initial-run Broadway productions, touring shows and favorites from London’s West End all visit the various Broward Center for the Performing Arts stages.
+Initial-run Broadway productions, touring shows and favorites from London’s West End all visit Broward Center for the Performing Arts.

-Sample brilliant works from theater, the best in opera, and critically acclaimed productions of the Miami Ballet, a participating partner.
-In addition, Slow Burn Theatre Company brings audience-pleasing performances for all ages to Amaturo Theater.
+Sample brilliant works from theater, opera and critically acclaimed productions of Miami Ballet, a participating partner.
+In addition, Slow Burn Theatre Company brings performances for all ages to Amaturo Theater.
 Lastly, the popular Symphony of the Americas delivers riveting and diverse orchestral repertoire to south Florida audiences.

-This intimate venue for concert-goers seats up to 2,600, with additional capacity close to 10,000 including the grounds.
-Customers report Pompano Beach Amphitheater comprises great seats: Whether sitting in the third row or the third row from the back, the view is superb from any angle.
+This intimate concert venue seats up to 2,600, with additional capacity close to 10,000 including the grounds.
+Customers report Pompano Beach Amphitheater comprises great seats — whether sitting in the third row or the third row from the back, the view is superb from any angle.